tddrrr/bug-tracking/README.md

 # Bug Tracker
-Developing a web application which provides bug management for an application - Web Tech project
+Developing a web application which provides bug management for an application - Web Tech project.
+Realised using React.js and Node.js